 Elevation: 10,012 ft

 Climbing and access information for this peak is on Page 262 of the book.
 Margo Mandella’s 2016 trip report is found down the page.

-Porphyry Peak is the westernmost 10,000-foot peak in the White Knob Mountain Range of the Challis National Forest, in Custer County.
-Porphyry has a uniquely colored and shaped summit block that makes it easy to locate from Copper Basin Road.
+Porphyry Peak is the westernmost 10,000-foot peak in the White Knob Mountains of the Challis National Forest.
+The peak has a uniquely colored and shaped summit block that makes it easy to locate from Copper Basin Road.
 From the peak’s summit are spectacular views of the surrounding country, including beautiful Copper Basin and peaks in the Lost River, Pioneer, and White Cloud mountain ranges.
 USGS Porphry Peak

 2016 Trip Comments